-Joint Kruskal-Wallis rank sum test for equality of payoffs across the three categories.
+&lt;sup>a Joint Kruskal-Wallis rank sum test for equality of payoffs across the three categories.
+Standard deviation of the mean in parentheses.

-While there is evidence for a beauty premium in the No Information treatment, it disappears in the Information treatment.
+While there is evidence for a beauty premium in the No Information treatment, it disappears in the Information treatment and becomes a beauty penalty.
 The right-hand side of Table 2 illustrates this.
-In the Information treatment, payoffs appear independent of beauty.14
+In the Information treatment, comparing across all groups, payoffs are statistically independent of beauty.
+Although, in pair-wise comparisons, unattractive people make 8% more than attractive people.
+This difference is significant.

 We see that returns to beauty are significant, but only when performance cannot be observed.
-Both attractive men and women earn more money.
-We explore the returns to gender further in section 5.2.
+We explore the returns to gender in Section 5.2.
 Next, we ask why the beauty premium might exist.